-We share this list of talking point from the Howard Zinn Papers (archives) located in the “Course Syllabi: ‘Introduction to Political Theory,’ 1968-1987” folder housed at New York University’s Tamiment Library.
-The Spring 1976 syllabus (not shown) related to these notes opens with:
+We share this list of talking points from the Howard Zinn Papers (archives) located in the “Course Syllabi: ‘Introduction to Political Theory,’ 1968-1987” folder housed at New York University’s Tamiment Library.

 Our Problem for the Semester: Power and Powerlessness.